Changing the testing recommendation for asymptomatic people impacts Covid-19 KPIs and response measurement

 If we’re defining rates, we must answer a number of logic questions before we decide the proper numerators and denominators.

 Is it the number of positive cases divided by the number of tests given?
 Is it the number of positive cases divided by the city’s population?
+How do we find the nearest testing centre?
+Do we simply search using keywords like “antibody testing boulder” “covid testing centre Denver”, and so on?
 How do we solve for asymptomatic carriers who are not getting tested, selection bias associated with voluntary testing, re-testing, or test accuracy rates?
 When and how do we consider a case resolved and move a positive case to the “healthy” column?
 If I live in Missouri, but get a positive test in a Kansas hospital, which state(s) should claim the positive test?
 If I get tested three times, do I count as one test or three?
 Should those who are asymptomatic count as infected?

 As you can see, there are several possible combinations of numerators and denominators, and while there are arguably many “right” answers, consistency is key.